-At least 14 credits from NCEA Level 2

-Mathematics Akoranga course, including at

-least an Achieved grade in each of 91261

-(Algebra), 91262 (Calculus) and 91269

-(Simultaneous Equations), and at least Merit in

-one of these three.
+At least 14 credits from NCEA Level 2 Mathematics Akoranga course, including at least an Achieved grade in each of 91261 (Algebra), 91262 (Calculus) and 91269 (Simultaneous Equations), and at least Merit in one of these three.

-Specific Costs A graphics calculator (preferably Casio e.g. fx-9750G plus), is essential for this course.
+A graphics calculator (preferably Casio e.g. fx-9750G plus), is essential for this course.

-Number of Credits Achievement Standards Ext.
+Achiev rement Standards Ext.
 Int.
 91575 Apply trigonometric methods in solving problems.
 4 91577 Apply the algebra of complex numbers in solving problems.
 5 91578 Apply differentiation methods in solving problems.
 6 91579 Apply integration methods in solving problems.
 6 91587 Apply systems of simultaneous equations in solving problems.
+3

-3 Also part of Mathematics & Statistics Course Total Credits: 24
+^{} Also part of Mathematics & Statistics Course Total Credits: 24